unsw-se3011/SENG3011_weneedREST/Reports/Final_Report/Final_Report.md

 |Jacob Wahib|<br><ul><li>Frontend developer (React)</li></ul><ul><li>Debugger/Tester</li></ul><ul><li>Management Information Report</li></ul><ul><li>Final Report</li></ul>|
 |Estella Arabi|<br><ul><li>Frontend developer (React)</li></ul><ul><li>Debugger/Tester</li></ul><ul><li>Management Information Report</li></ul><ul><li>Final Report</li></ul>|

-We are happy with the work that each member contributed to the project and would consider it to be an equal distribution of effort from everyone involv;ed.
+We are happy with the work that each member contributed to the project and would consider it to be an equal distribution of effort from everyone involved.

+### What We Would Do Differently ###

+* What kind of skills you wish you had before the workshop (this way we can try include them in other courses)
+  * Would you do it any differently now ?
+    * I.e. tools, different technology, time management, etc